 Challenges in zoo animal enclosure use studies

 Enclosure use has featured in the zoo biology literature since at least the 1960’s (Hediger, 1964), though limited formal assessment was not conducted until the 1980’s (Hedeen, 1983).
 One of the central premises of enclosure use analysis is that enclosures are divided into areas labelled ‘zones’, and the amount of time that an animal spends in each respective zone is quantified (de Azevedo et al., 2023).
 These zones could reflect biologically different areas (e.g., sand or water regions), or proximity to a feature of interest, such as public viewing areas (Goh et al., 2017).
-Early studies tended to break areas into equal-sized zones, such as quarters (Hedeen, 1983), which limited the ability of researchers to focus on biological structures.
+Early studies tended to break areas into equal-sized zones, such as quarters (Hedeen, 1983), which limited the focus on biological structures.

 Taken in their raw form or as percentage occupancy, enclosure use data may be misleading.
 For example, one might intuitively suggest that an animal is avoiding a specific zone if it spends 10% of its time in that area.
 However, if the zone occupies only 1% of all exhibit space, the animal is spending more time than would be expected in this area.
-To counter this challenge, indices such as the modified Spread of Participation Index (SPI) (Plowman, 2003) were developed, enabling quantification of evenness of space use for an entire enclosure.
-Here, researchers could identify improvements in animal space use and potentially welfare by quantifying how evenly an animal used its exhibit (Clark & Melfi, 2012; Mallapur et al., 2005).
+To counter this challenge, indices such as the modified Spread of Participation Index (mSPI) (Plowman, 2003) were developed.
+Here, researchers could identify improvements in animal space use by quantifying how evenly an animal used its exhibit (Clark & Melfi, 2012; Mallapur et al., 2005).

-Several enclosure use indices have been developed, including Entropy, traditional SPI, modified SPI, and Electivity Index (Brereton & Fernandez, 2022a; Fernandez & Harvey, 2021; McConnell et al., 2022).
+Several enclosure use indices have been developed, including Entropy, traditional SPI, mSPI, and Electivity Index (Brereton & Fernandez, 2022a; Fernandez & Harvey, 2021; McConnell et al., 2022).
 Most of these tools focus on evenness of space use from an entire exhibit perspective.
 As a result, it can be more challenging to identify which aspects of an exhibit an animal finds valuable.
 One of these tools, Electivity Index, assesses space use on a zone-by-zone basis (Goh et al., 2017; Ross et al., 2009; Vanderploeg & Scavia, 1979).
 This can provide a more informative estimate as to whether an area is being under- or over-utilized based on its proportional size.
 A new tool, the Zone Overlap Index, quantifies the overlap in space use between two animals, but ignores areas not used by either animal (Pianka, 1973; Brereton & Rose, 2023).
 As for the previously mentioned indices, this tool considers zone size: therefore, the index places a higher weighting when animals share small zones that they would be unlikely to occupy purely by chance.

 While enclosure use indices add robustness to a project, they are not always used in enclosure use research.
 For example, a review of enclosure use literature identified that 56.45% (35/62) of papers did not use any index, but instead reported raw data or percentage zone occupancy (Brereton, 2020).
 This means that differences in zone size were not accounted for, thus limiting the value of the outputs.
 If zone size is not considered, then animals may be using the space purely because it takes up most of the exhibit.
 It is not known why these studies did not use any index, but the technicalities of calculating values could be off-putting for some.